vvelikodny/blog/content/posts/2020/email-from-uber.md

 {{< figure src="/img/uber_hello_from_github.png" title="Email from Uber" >}}

-It shows possible cases how tech companies looking for new team members.
-Uber itself contributes to open-source a lot.
+I've been inspired by approach how tech companies looking for new team members.
+Uber itself contributes to open-source [a lot](https://github.com/uber) and have sexy libraries.
 That's why I like the open-source community.
-You could always help and contribute to open-source projects as well as get something back from community members: feedback, knowledge or even offers, etc. It’s awesome.
+You could always help and contribute to open-source projects as well as get something back from community members: feedback, knowledge or opportunities, etc. It’s awesome.
 I will definitely continue my [open-source journey](https://github.com/vvelikodny)! :heart:

 P.S.
 Uber staff use pretty GIF for email signature, such as: